Accredited Trust and Fiduciary Advisor

 Date Decision Made By Notes

-March 2026 Established four-tier program classification framework (Auto-Approved, Reputable, Known, Unknown).
+03/19/26 Established five-tier program classification framework (Auto-Approved, Reputable, Known, Familiar, Unknown).
 Ben Hopf TAF and TAI designated as sole Tier 1 programs.
 ABA, Cannon, FIRMA designated as initial Tier 2.
+Tier 4 (Familiar) added to distinguish BEN-recognized programs from formally ATFA-reviewed ones.

 ATFA Working Documents — Site Map